Do Professionals Get Better Mortgage Rates?

 The catch is context.
 These products are priced more competitively than those lenders' own standard ranges — but they're typically still more expensive than the best available rates from the large six high street lenders.
 In our experience, the rate saving within a professional tier rarely compensates for being at a lender whose overall pricing sits above the mainstream market.

 The practical implication: qualifying for a professional product rate is not in itself a reason to use it.
-The right question is whether the total cost — rate, fees, income treatment, and structuring flexibility — stacks up against the best the wider panel can offer.
-For most City professionals, it doesn't.
+The right question is whether the total cost — rate, fees, income treatment, and structuring flexibility — stacks up against the best our wider panel can offer.
+For many City professionals, it doesn't.

 How should I think about total cost — not just the rate?